Arjuna said, “kim tad brahma kim adhyatmam

 sa tam param purusam upaiti divyam – At the time of death, having fully fixed the Prāna between the eyebrows with an unwavering mind and being imbued with devotion as also the strength of concentration reaches that resplendent Supreme Person.

-I shall speak to you briefly of That which called Aksaram, the Immutable indestructible Goal to be reached which the knowers of the Vedas declare, into which enter the diligent ones who have become free from attachment and are aspiring to know that Immutable for which they practise celibacy, brahmacaryam.
+I shall speak to you briefly of That which is called Aksaram, the Immutable indestructible Goal to be reached which the knowers of the Vedas declare, into which enter the diligent ones who have become free from attachment and are aspiring to know that Immutable for which they practise celibacy, brahmacaryam.
 (Here brahmacaryam, can also refer to being in union with Brahman or the Self).

 om ity ekaksaram brahma